sukritidhang/sukritidhang.github.io/README.md

 # sukriti-dhang-portfolio

+Welcome to my personal portfolio repository!

 Hi, I’m Sukriti Dhang

-This is my portfolio showcasing my academic journey, technical skills, and projects.
+This portfolio showcases my academic journey, technical skills, and research works, reflecting my growth and interests in technology.

-https://sukritidhang.github.io/sukriti-dhang-portfolio/
+## 👩‍💻 About Me
+- 🎓 PhD Student specializing in AI/ML.
+- 💡 Passionate about Deep Learning, Computational Modelling and Web Designing.
+- Interested in building intelligent systems and real-world applications

+👉 Explore more on my portfolio website: https://sukritidhang.github.io/sukriti-dhang-portfolio/